bjankord/brettjankord.com/content/blog/2012-11-28-cross-browser-retinahigh-resolution-media-queries.md

 It got me thinking about the standard retina/high resolution media query I typically use.
 Usually I just copy and paste from other sites and had never put much thought into it.

 When I tested the query I usually use on his phone, I learned that IE does not have a device-pixel-ratio media query.
 There is no -ms-device-pixel-ratio.
-You can't detect the device-pixel-ration with Javascript using window.devicePixelRatio in IE either.
+You can't detect the device-pixel-ration with JavaScript using window.devicePixelRatio in IE either.
 Also of note, window.devicePixelRatio does not currently work in Firefox, though it does work in Opera and Chrome.

 ## IE is using standards, this is new